3mcd/javelin/packages/ecs/README.md

 { _t: 1, _e: 5, _v: 3, x: 123.4, y: 567.8 }
 ```

-Entities are removed via the `world.destroy` method:
+Entities can be removed (and all components subsequently de-referenced) via the `world.destroy` method:

 ```ts
 world.destroy(entity)